Creating a Service Plan

 Before you start

-Verify that each asset’s service data is correctly configured.
+If the Service Process uses a clock-based interval (miles, hours, print count, and so on), verify that each asset's service data is correctly configured.
 Edit the asset and check Maintenance > Service Data in the Asset Editor:

 In this example, the asset has an initial clock reading of 12,780 miles with an estimated 22,000 miles per year.
 See Asset Clock Readings for details on how these values are used.